 It’s no secret that Spain’s Balearic Islands serve up some of the tastiest seafood in the world.
 But other than lobster and fish, this Mediterranean paradise has much more to offer from sumptuous vegetable dishes to delectable baked goods.

-If you have visited any of the Balearic Islands, you will know these two things: locals are very proud of their traditional cuisine and cooking plays an important role in their daily life.
+If you visited any of the Balearic Islands, you know two things: locals are proud of their traditional cuisine, and cooking plays an important role in their daily life.

-More so than many other popular tourist destinations, great restaurants are in abundance and finding a ‘bad’ restaurant is actually much harder than finding a good one.
+More so than many other tourist destinations, great restaurants are in abundance; finding a ‘bad’ restaurant is actually much harder than finding a good one.
 Homemade dishes from the land and surrounding sea’s natural produce are available on order in majority of restaurants.

-The variety of typical dishes on the Balearic Islands is immense and there are so many delectable foods and regional products that you won’t be left disappointed.
-Whether you prefer sweet or savoury, there’s plenty to satisfy everyone’s tastes.
+The variety of typical dishes on the Balearic Islands is immense.
+There are so many delectable foods and regional products that you won’t be left disappointed.
+Whether you prefer sweet or savory, there’s plenty to satisfy everyone’s tastes.

-Some say that the regional cuisine of the Islands is based on that of Cataluña’s and Valencia’s due to the strong historical links these areas share.
+Some say that the regional cuisine of the Islands is based on that of Cataluña’s and Valencia’s due to their strong historical links.
 However, there are still a whole host of foods that come with an authentic Balearic Island stamp.

 The cuisine varies from island to island, but many of the ingredients are the same.
 Seafood features highly for obvious reasons, as does pork due to the importance of pig breeding and farming.
-Almond trees covering the Islands are often featured in both sweet and savoury dishes.
-Olive oil, bread and tomatoes are, naturally, also absolute musts.
+Almond trees covering the Islands are often in both sweet and savory dishes.
+Olive oil, bread, and tomatoes are, naturally, also absolute musts.

-This is probably the most famous traditional product of Mallorca and you will most likely find them in the majority of supermarkets, large bakeries and cafeterias across the country.
-The ensaimada is a spiral-shaped pastry made from yeast, lard and flour and sprinkled with icing sugar on top.
-It is usually eaten for breakfast but is also a popular snack around teatime.
-There are bakeries dedicated solely to the ensaimada, which can come filled with cream or fruit — although that’s not the norm.
+This is probably the most famous traditional product of Mallorca.
+You will most likely find them in the majority of supermarkets, large bakeries, and cafeterias across the country.
+The ensaimada is a spiral pastry with yeast, lard, and flour as well as icing sugar on top.
+Locals eat it at breakfast as well as teatime.
+There are bakeries that produce only the ensaimada, which come filled with cream or fruit — although that’s not the norm.
 At the airport, you can buy boxes of these pastries in all sizes to take home.
 Some are even bigger than a large pizza!

-Spain is well-known for its production of different types of tasty sausages that range from the spicy chorizo to the milder and sweeter longaniza.
-There is, however, only one major type of sausage to come out of Mallorca and it differs quite a lot from all the others.
-Sobrassada is a red, thick spicy or sweet sausage made from the black Balearic pig.
+Spain is well-known for its production of different types of tasty sausages, from the spicy chorizo to the milder longaniza.
+There is, however, only one sausage from Mallorca.
+Sobrassada is a red, spicy or sweet sausage made from the black Balearic pig.
 There are imitations, so make sure that you choose a sobrassada with the Sobrasada de Mallorca de Cerdo Negro denomination.
-The sausage, which is actually raw, is made from minced pork loin that is mixed with paprika, which gives it a red colour, salt and black pepper.
-It is then stuffed into the sausage skins and hung to cure for several weeks, but, because of the climate in Mallorca, which is fairly humid, it doesn’t dry out the same way as other types of sausages from the mainland do, and therefore remains fairly soft.
-Sobrassada can be found either sweet or spicy and can be eaten raw or cooked.
-It is very often served on a traditional farmer’s style crusty bread.
+This raw sausage is made from minced pork loin and paprika, salt, and black pepper.
+It then goes into the sausage skins and cures for several weeks.
+Because of the humid climate in Mallorca, it doesn’t dry out the same way as other types of sausages from the mainland do.
+It remains fairly soft as a result.
+Sobrassada is available either sweet or spicy and can be eaten raw or cooked.
+It is very often available on a traditional farmer’s style crusty bread.

-Sopes Mallorquines or Mallorcan Soup is a traditional dish served in all typical restaurants in Mallorca that specialise in homemade cooking.
-It is usually served as a starter, but is a fairly hefty and filling dish in itself.
-It’s delicious despite being made out of very cheap and relatively uninspiring ingredients.
-Onion, garlic and parsley are fried for a few minutes and then green pepper and tomato slices are added.
-Next, chopped cabbage is thrown into the dish along with water to cover and cauliflower, spinach and peas.
-Finally, slices of day-old traditional bread are laid on top and the pan is left to rest until the bread has absorbed the liquid.
+Sopes Mallorquines or Mallorcan Soup is a traditional dish in all typical restaurants in Mallorca.
+It is usually a starter but is a fairly hefty dish in itself.
+It’s a delicious use of otherwise uninspiring ingredients.
+Onion, garlic, and parsley fry for a few minutes; green pepper and tomato slices follow.
+Next, chopped cabbage is thrown into the dish along with water to cover and cauliflower, spinach, and peas.
+Finally, slices of day-old bread go on top; the pan rests until the bread absorbs the liquid.

 Caldereta de Langosta

 Seafood is another speciality from the Balearic Islands and they have plenty of varied dishes to demonstrate this.
-In fact, there is one type of lobster, the blue spiny lobster, which is known as one of the tastiest of its kind and is only abundant in the area.
+In fact, there is one type of lobster, the blue spiny lobster, which is one of the tastiest of its kind and is only abundant here.
 For this reason, one of the most special dishes to come from the island of Menorca is the calderata de langosta, or the lobster stew.
 As with many excellent dishes from the Mediterranean, the ingredients for this stew are few, yet the result is stunning.
-Hours are spent making a delicious sofrito, a base mixture of tomatoes, green peppers, onions, garlic and parsley, to which pieces of tasty lobster are added.
-The whole dish is then served with thin slices of crusty bread.
-However, take note that the caldereta de langosta can only be enjoyed during the spring and summer months as the local lobsters are a protected species and their fishing is prohibited at other times of the year.
+Hours go into making a delicious sofrito, a base mixture of tomatoes, green peppers, onions, garlic, and parsley (and, ultimately, the lobster).
+The whole dish then comes with thin slices of crusty bread.
+However, take note that the caldereta de langosta is only available during the spring and summer months; local fishing regulations prohibit their catch the rest of the year.

-While France is usually the country associated with good cheese, anyone that has spent any time in Spain will know that this country also produces almost as many excellent cheeses itself.
-Maó cheese, or Mahon cheese as it is also known, comes from Menorca and is name after its capital — Mahon.
-This pale cheese is a fairly soft cheese made from cow’s milk and comes with a salty yet buttery taste.
-You can distinguish this product from all the others as it is square in shape and has a bright orange wax seal covering it.
+Anyone that spends any time in Spain knows this country also produces almost as many excellent cheeses as neighboring France.
+Maó cheese, or Mahon cheese, comes from Menorca and gets its’ name after its capital — Mahon.
+This pale cheese is a fairly soft cheese from cow’s milk and has a salty yet buttery taste.
+You can distinguish this product from others as it is square in shape and has a bright orange wax seal.
 Maó cheese that has aged for less time is softer and less salty.
-It is often served with fresh bread and red wine.
+It often comes with fresh bread and red wine.

 Tombet is a typical vegetarian dish from the island of Mallorca.
-It can be eaten on its own, and is usually done so, or it can be served as an accompaniment to meat or fish.
-It is basically a mixture of sliced potatoes, peppers, onions and aubergine that have been seasoned and fried lightly in olive oil and then arranged in layers and baked in the oven.
+Locals often eat it on its own or as an accompaniment to meat or fish.
+Tombet is basically a mixture of sliced potatoes, peppers, onions, and aubergine that have been seasoned and fried lightly in olive oil and then arranged in layers and baked in the oven.
 It is always baked and served in an earthenware dish, which is typical for many Spanish plates.

 Coca de trampó

-Aubergines are used a lot in Mallorcan cuisine and you will usually find stuffed aubergines on a list of starters in any traditional restaurant.
+Aubergines are popular in Mallorcan cuisine.
+You will usually find stuffed aubergines on a list of starters in any traditional restaurant.
 The aubergine flesh is removed from the skin and cooked with minced meat, garlic, onion, parsley, tomato frito and seasoning.
-This mixture is then returned to the aubergine skin and topped with breadcrumbs or cheese and baked in the oven.
+This mixture then returns to the aubergine skin.
+Sprinkle some breadcrumbs or cheese on top and bake it in the oven.

-And, to finish off every good meal, most Mallorcans will drink a small glass of hierbas mallorquinas; a thick, green alcoholic liqueur made from a variety of herbs including mint, aniseed, rosemary, fennel and lemon rind.
-It is known to be a digestive and will therefore settle the stomach after a big meal.
+And, to finish off every good meal, most Mallorcans will drink a small glass of hierbas mallorquinas; a thick, green alcoholic liqueur made from a variety of herbs including mint, aniseed, rosemary, fennel, and lemon rind.
+It is a digestive and thus settles the stomach after a big meal.